junyuan-fang/Alien-shooter-with-embedded-system/README.md

 # Alien-shooter-with-embedded-system

-#Those codes need to be replaced in the right enviroment then it works.
+#Those codes need to be replaced in the right environment then it works.

 #"src" has c-language's codes

-#"src-rust" has the same performance but in rust-laguage
+#"src-rust" has the same performance but in rust-language

 #Envirment of xilinx, cargo and pynq-fpga is required